funvill/funvill.github.io/_posts/2009-12-07-indian-poker.md

 layout: single
 title: Indian Poker
 date: 2009-12-07 14:15
-categories: blog, [Cards, Cards, drinking, game, Games, Games]
+categories: Cards Drinking Games
 ---
 Indian Poker is a drinking, card game.
 I just played this game for the first time this weekend.
 It was very simple to learn and really good after a few beers.
 It's a pretty silly game and if you are in the right mood it can really make you laugh.

+"
-€œThey speak of my drinking but never think of my thirst€ -Scottish Proverb
+They speak of my drinking but never think of my thirst" -Scottish Proverb

 <strong>What you need to play</strong>